Markus2409/MSc_Bioinformatics_HMM_KunitzDomain/README.md

 - `get_seq.py`
   A Python script that extracts sequences from a FASTA file based on a list of IDs.
   It searches for matching accession numbers (from UniProt-style headers), and prints the corresponding sequence in FASTA format.
-Used to generate positive and negative sets from Swiss-Prot.

 - `performance.py`
   A Python script that evaluates prediction performance using E-values and known labels.